tozd/docker-nginx-proxy/README.md

 For e-mail sending to work you have to configure at least [`REMOTES` environment variable](https://gitlab.com/tozd/docker/nginx-mailer) as well.

+You can list in `/ssl/letsencrypt.manual.list` file additional domains you want the container to obtain SSL keys.

 ## Dynamic resolving of containers

 If extending the image, you can put sites configuration files under `/etc/nginx/sites-enabled/` to add custom sites.